mvysny/vaadin-on-kotlin/docs/creating_ui.md

 > **Note:** Vaadin 8 components are not to be confused with the [Web Components Standard](https://en.wikipedia.org/wiki/Web_Components) which are used by Vaadin 10.
-Vaadin 8 implements its components in GWT; Vaadin 8 components can be thought of as predecessors of the Web Component standard.
+Vaadin 8 uses GWT/JavaScript to implement the components and doesn't require the Web Component Standard to be supported by the browser.
+Vaadin 8 components can be thought of as a predecessors of the Web Component standard.

 For example, a typical Vaadin form uses the `FormLayout` component and adds a couple of `CheckBox`, `TextField` and `ComboBox` components.
 The code on server-side would look like this: